Celtic hold the distinction of being the first British club to win the European Cup and they are among Britain's best supported teams.

 For example, a banner juxtaposing William Wallace with IRA hunger striker Bobby Sands, which appeared during a Champions League game against AC Milan in 2013, earned a €50,000 fine from UEFA.
 The club was fined €23,000 by the European governing body in 2017 for a similar banner showing a masked paramilitary figure, which was unveiled in a Champions League qualifier against Linfield.

 What other sports teams have an Irish connection?

 Interestingly, while they are known the world over as Scotland's Irish club, Celtic are not the only club from the country with an intrinsic Irish dimension.

 Indeed, Edinburgh outfit Hibernian, whose name is derived from the Latin name for Ireland (Hibernia), were established in 1875 - 12 years before Celtic - by Irish immigrants and, indeed, served as a source of inspiration for the Parkhead team.
 Like Celtic, Hibernian have Irish symbols in their badge (a harp) and play in green and white.

-Elsewhere, in the Scottish city Dundee, Irish immigrants sought to emulate Hibernian by setting up a team called Dundee Hibernian - now known as Dundee United.
+Elsewhere, in the Scottish city Dundee, Irish immigrants sought to emulate Hibernian in 1909 by setting up a team called Dundee Hibernian - now known as Dundee United.
 However, the club's historic Irish connections are nowhere near as emphasised as Celtic's.

 It's not just football where Irishness is a core component of a team's identity.
 NBA team Boston Celtics, founded in 1946, embraced the profound sense of Irishness within the city of Boston in their name, logo (Lucky the Leprechaun), and colourway.